Working from home

 If your employer pays you an allowance towards these expenses, you can get up to €3.20 per day without paying any tax, PRSI or USC on it.
 If your employer pays more than €3.20 per day to cover expenses, you pay tax, PRSI and USC as normal on the amount above €3.20.

-If your employer does not pay you an allowance for your expenses, you can make a claim for tax relief at the end of the year.
+If your employer does not pay you an allowance for your expenses, you can claim for tax relief at the end of the year.
 You will get money back from the taxes you paid.
-From January 2022, you can claim remote working relief for 30% of the cost of heating, electricity and broadband for days spent working from home.
+Since January 2022, you can claim remote working relief for 30% of the cost of heating, electricity and broadband for days spent working from home.

 You can read more about E-working and tax relief.